CREATING A VISUAL IP : BUILDING A WORLD

 Tapping into my own memories of childhood amazement at the sight of a scene so rich, so full of life and detail that it feels almost overwhelming with possibilities to explore - it was important to me that the game felt rich, rich, rich! - dense and alive, evoking that same sense of awe and a playful urge in our players

-Designing the environments, I intentionally set out to encourage the player’s natural urge to touch, explore, discover, and even make a delightful mess.
+Designing the environments, I set out to encourage the player’s natural urge to touch, explore, discover, and even make a delightful mess.
 Every corner mattered, and no area could be left unattended - each one crafted with care, love, and attention.

-Avatar World functions both as a universe reflecting the player’s everyday familiar life, serving as a stage for pretend play and storytelling full of its necessary emotional benefits for kids, and as a miniature world living in the palm of the player’s hand, evoking feelings of heart-melting cuteness and care.
+Avatar World functions both as a universe reflecting the player’s everyday familiar life - serving as a stage for pretend play and storytelling full of its necessary emotional benefits for kids, and as a miniature world living in the palm of the player’s hand, evoking feelings of heart-melting cuteness and care.

 In crafting the aesthetics for this world, I had this in mind, drawing from my own childhood-rooted love for miniature toys, cute things, and tiny worlds.

-These insights shaped the art style, prop design, and environmental composition - using visual richness and a sense of emotional depth to craft the kind of experience I wanted for the player-child.
+I envisioned how players would emotionally engage with the game world and translated those intuitions into creative choices that shaped the art style, prop design, and environmental composition - using visual richness and a sense of emotional depth to craft the cozy and immersive experience I wanted for the player-child.

 CHARACTER DESIGN